RealmKnight/union_roster_app/src/app/instructions/instructions.md

   sys2members: any[]
 ) {
   const combinedArray = [];

-  // Add all wcmembers
   combinedArray.push(...wcmembers);

-  // Create a new array for the pattern const patternArray = [];
+  const patternArray = [];

-  // Apply the new pattern
   while (dmirmembers.length > 0 || dwpmembers.length > 0) {
-    // 2 DMIR and 1 DWP, repeated 6 times
     for (let i = 0; i < 6 && (dmirmembers.length > 0 || dwpmembers.length > 0); i++) {
       for (let j = 0; j < 2 && dmirmembers.length > 0; j++) {
         patternArray.push(dmirmembers.shift());